Coralline Algae – What is it?

 Coralline Algae Coloring – Not Just Purple

 When you hear the term “Coralline Algae”, the first thing that pops into your head is an image of an aquarium covered in purple.
 But did you know that there are over 1600 known species to date.
 The colors of these species are most typically purple, violet, lavender, pink, and magenta, but there are hundreds of different color variations, including red, blue, white, yellow, and green.
+Our team at ARC Reef has a stain of coralline that is bright orange in color and it fosforescentes under UV and actinic lighting.
+We are actively trying to propagate this very rare stain of algae to all our live rock for sale.
+It is a very slow growing stain though, but in a years time we expect all our live rock for sale to come with a splash of this particular strain.
+We are extremely excited about the future possibilities that this stain will have on possibly everyone’s tanks in the not so distant future.

 ARC Reef’s “Purple Helix”

 ARC Reef (Atlantic Reef Conservation) is an aquaculture facility located in Miami, FL that produces sustainable Live Rock for Sale for aquarium owners.
 We are currently working on propagating our Live Rock with a highly epiphytic species of coralline algae dubbed “Purple Helix”.
 It is a vibrant color combination of purple and pink.
 Most Live Rock that you find in a fish tank will look pale or washed out over time.
 Purple Helix is bright and strikingly vibrant.
 ARC Reef isn’t making any claims just yet but we are working on methods to ensure that this select species of coralline algae will continue to out-compete other species on our Live Rock long after you’ve placed it in your aquarium.
+Currently, ARC Reef is the only distributor that offers such a vibrant strain.

 How to get more Coralline Algae in your Aquarium

-Coralline Algae will not appear in a tank or closed system on its own like other nuisance alga’s.
-It must be introduced into your aquarium, usually from Live Rock or by hitchhiking in on snail shells that were collected in the wild.
+Coralline Algae will not appear in a tank or closed system on its own like other nuisance algae.
+It must be introduced into your aquarium, usually from Live Rock or by hitchhiking in on snails and hermit crabs that were collected in the wild.
 High quality Live Rock will have dozens of different species and varying textures and colors, all which are competing for space on the live rock.
 In general, Coralline Algae is a very hardy species and it is found in every ocean in the world from inter-tidal zones that are exposed at low tide, all the way to depths as deep as 1,000 ft.
 It can tolerate a wide range of turbidities and nutrient concentrations.
 Basically it can survive any marine environment that sunlight can get to.
 Coralline Algae is a slow and steady type grower, but its growth rate is approximately 10x’s more rapid in tropical waters then in the Arctic.
 Here are some tips for helping you get the most Coralline possible in your reef tank.

 - Aquatic life loves stability and so does coralline algae.
 Try to keep your water parameters stable through regular monitoring and water testing.
 Smaller more frequent water changes are preferred over larger less often water changes, this helps eliminate any shock to your system.